noriega9807/bunnystudioTasks/README.md

 # Bunny Studio Task Test

+The live server is running on Microsoft Azure on: http://bunnystudio.centralus.cloudapp.azure.com:3002

 # Run API server
 The first thing to do is to set up your mongodb database, to set it up run on yout terminal:
 ```sh